-Understanding the Symbols
+Understanding the symbols

-The symbols displayed in this report represent a comparison of a hospital's actual outcome rate to what is expected after accounting for patient risk.
+The symbols displayed in this report represent a comparison of a hospital's actual outcome rate to what is expected after accounting for risk.

-Using readmission as an example:
+Using the risk-adjusted unplanned readmission measure as an example:

 - O Hospital's rate was significantly lower than expected.
 Fewer patients were readmitted than could be attributed to patient risk and random variation. - Hospital's rate was not significantly different than expected.
 The number of patients who were readmitted was within the range anticipated based on patient risk and random variation. - Hospital's rate was significantly higher than expected.
 More patients were readmitted than could be attributed to patient risk and random variation.